SolarNova88/Test-Builder/README.md

 An AI agent (this assistant) processes the content you paste in `INTAKE_TEMPLATE.md`.
 It extracts or generates questions, writes JSON into `categories/<Category>/<Subcategory>/questions.json`, and refreshes counts.
 If you already have JSON, you can also import it directly (see Importing JSON below).

+#### Agent‑Powered Workflow (Cursor, etc.)

+If you use an agent‑powered editor like Cursor, the agent can automate: parsing your paste, generating/normalizing MCQs, writing `questions.json`, running the scanner, and clearing the input blocks in `INTAKE_TEMPLATE.md` for the next run.
+See the “Using an Agent‑Powered Editor” section inside `INTAKE_TEMPLATE.md`.

 ### Project Structure

 - `app/` — All app code